-3.4 The HMA amongst other things considers house prices and affordability, intermediate housing and social housing.
-Disappointingly the paper does not make recommendations, however it does state in the conclusion that:

-"Land availability is a key issue for the future delivery of social housing in Belfast.
+- 3.24 The HMA amongst other things considers house prices and affordability, intermediate housing and social housing.
+Disappointingly the paper does not make recommendations, however it does state in the conclusion that: - "Land availability is a key issue for the future delivery of social housing in Belfast.
 There was insufficient land zoned for social housings within BMAP and it is hoped that the new LDP will address this.
 The predominant of single person and small family households on the waiting list will mean that smaller units and higher densities will be required.
 Such developments can be problematic from management and maintenance viewpoints.
-It is therefore important that larger scale developments deliver mixed tenure, mixed income communities to avoid large concentrations of social housing, deprivations and social inequality."

-- 3.5 This statement would suggest a conflict with the 0.1 hectare or 5 unit threshold proposed in the draft Plan Strategy.
-The policy approach does not therefore reflect the delivery and management of social and intermediate housing and the wider vision about delivering quality homes and creating sustainable and thriving communities.
+It is therefore important that larger scale developments deliver mixed tenure, mixed income communities to avoid large concentrations of social housing, deprivations and social inequality." - 3.25 This statement would suggest a conflict with the 0.1 hectare or 5 unit threshold proposed in the draft Plan Strategy.
+The policy approach does not therefore reflect the delivery and management of social and intermediate housing.
 It appears from the proposed policy that the delivery of affordable housing is dependent upon registered social housing providers.
-However, given the statement above, providers may not or need to partner up with private developers on small schemes and as such this could impact of the effectiveness of the policy.
-Council has also failed to consider the practical implementation of the policy and therefore fails against soundness test CE2 and CE3. - 3.6 In order to have robustly and coherently assessed the effectiveness of the policy it would have been appropriate to: - Identify a sample of sites of varying scales and types across the housing markets within the city; - Undertake a feasibility appraisal to understand the residential capacity of the sites; - Identify the other policy requirements and developer contributions that would be applied to the development; - Identify a series of affordable housing requirements (e.g. 5, 10 and 20% 'reasonable alternatives'); - Undertake a strategic viability appraisal of each requirement level for each site to understand the threshold for viability; and
+However, given the statement above, providers may not be willing to partner up with private developers on small schemes and as such this could impact of the effectiveness of the policy.
+Council has also failed to consider the practical implementation of the policy and therefore fails against soundness test CE2 and CE3. - 3.26 In order to have robustly and coherently assessed the effectiveness of the policy it would have been appropriate to: - Identify a sample of sites of varying scales and types across the housing markets within the city; - Undertake a feasibility appraisal to understand the residential capacity of the sites; - Identify the other policy requirements and developer contributions that would be applied to the development; - Identify a series of affordable housing requirements (e.g. 5, 10 and 20% 'reasonable alternatives'); - Undertake a strategic viability appraisal of each requirement level for each site to understand the threshold for viability; and - Apply the findings of the viability assessment to inform a proposed policy approach. - 3.27 This approach is well established within other jurisdictions and without such a robust approach it is not possible to: - ascertain the effectiveness of such a policy; - understand the operational implications of such a policy; and

-- Apply the findings of the viability assessment to inform a proposed policy approach. - Invited social housing providers to have been part of the stakeholder group considering the make up of the local Development Plan and help them shape the policies around the delivery of social and affordable housing. - 3.7 This approach is well established within other jurisdictions and without such a robust approach it is not possible to: - ascertain the effectiveness of such a policy; - understand the operational implications of such a policy; and - understand the cumulative impact of policies on the delivery of housing numbers within the city. - 3.8 In relation to the proposed site threshold, Council has no substantive evidence to - to justify the proposed threshold; and - to justify a 20% requirement across all site sizes. - 3.9 We would suggest that the steps identified above should be undertaken by Council to ensure that reasonable alternatives have been considered and that the proposed policy is founded on robust evidence. - 3.10 At this stage no reasonable alternatives have been considered within the supporting SEA and would dispute the Council's position that there are no reasonable alternatives to assess.
+- understand the cumulative impact of policies on the delivery of housing numbers within the city. - 3.28 In relation to the proposed site threshold, Council has no substantive evidence to - to justify the proposed threshold; and - to justify a 20% requirement across all site sizes. - 3.29 We would propose that the steps identified above should be undertaken by Council to ensure that reasonable alternatives have been considered and that the proposed policy is founded on robust evidence. - 3.30 At this stage no reasonable alternatives have been considered within the supporting SEA and would dispute the Council's view that there are no reasonable alternatives to assess.